 Finally, the physician would be wise to investigate whether Miss Jane is genetically predisposed to addiction and overall mental illness (as the two often go hand in hand), as this could affect the type of treatment she could receive, as well as information for Mary to be mindful of.6,7

-Once it becomes known that the patient has both a family history of the disease and has the genetic predisposition, preventative approaches can be taken that are specific to preventing disease in the first place.
-In Mary’s case, genetic markers were identified for all three conditions: AD, IBS/GI issues and Alcoholism/Addiction.
+Once it becomes known that the patient has both a family history of the disease and a genetic predisposition, preventative approaches can be taken that are specific to preventing the disease in the first place.
+In Mary’s case, genetic markers were identified for all three conditions: AD, IBS/GI issues, and Alcoholism/Addiction.
 How should her physician proceed with this information, and how can cannabis help Mary?
 This is where things get curiously exciting.

 Attacking Alzheimer’s Disease with P4 Medicine

-Thanks to immense sequencing studies and genetic research into Alzheimer’s, almost two dozen distinct and unique genetic biomarkers have been identified as risk factors for both early and late onset AD.8 As such, Mary’s physician has a lot of different genetic markers to look for to assess Mary’s risk for developing AD in her later years.
+Thanks to immense sequencing studies and genetic research into Alzheimer’s, almost two dozen distinct and unique genetic biomarkers have been identified as risk factors for early and late-onset AD.8 As such, Mary’s physician has a lot of different genetic markers to look for to assess Mary’s risk for developing AD in her later years.

 Active Chemicals in Botanicals Target Certain Disease Pathways

 There is currently intensive research underway to identify botanicals that have clinically significant physiological effects.
 For instance, Mary should be advised to include the spice turmeric in her diet, which contains the active ingredient curcumin, as it’s known to be clinically effective against AD and even cancer formation.10 The exploration of therapeutic botanicals is also where cannabis finally fits into the picture.